rust-lang/async-book/src/getting_started/http_server_example.md

 `Client::get` returns a `hyper::client::FutureResponse`, which implements
 `Future<Output = Result<Response, Error>>`
 (or `Future<Item = Response, Error = Error>` in futures 0.1 terms).
-When we `await!` that future, an HTTP request is sent out, the current task is suspended, and the task is queued to be continued once a response has become available.
+When we `.await` that future, an HTTP request is sent out, the current task is suspended, and the task is queued to be continued once a response has become available.